Did you know that 10-25% of your heating costs are wasted when heat leaks out of your windows?

 Browse the images below to see thermal loss.
 This particular scenario is during a cold night with room temperature around 68 degrees F.

-These three images were taken in Vermont with a FLIR IR camera.
+These three images were taken in Vermont with a FLIR IR camera by the team at CellularWindowShades.com.
 You can see clearly that the glass temperature went from 28 degrees at 8pm with no shade to 61.5 degrees with the shades down but no side tracks (9:13 pm) to 64 degrees with the shade down and with side tracks in place (9:16 pm).
 All of the shades in this these photos were taken using our double cell black out shades.

 When the shade is down, it is sitting on the sill so it is interrupting the convection current which reduces heat loss.
 This kind of temperature gradient affects radiant and conductive heat loss.
 This amazing temperature difference will make the room more comfortable and will help save you on your energy bill because you will not be driven to raise the thermostat.